Why the rise in PayPal phishing emails?

 In June 2019, PayPal announced the PayPal Commerce Platform, a digital commerce solution connecting PayPal's 277 million active users with (at the time of the writing) 22 global merchants.
 PayPal Commerce Platform provides not only a payments solution for SMBs but also simplified compliance, anti-fraud protection, and end-to-end payments offerings.

-On June 2, 2019, the day before the announcement, Vade Secure detected 59 PayPal phishing URLs.
+On June 2, 2019, the day before the announcement, Vade detected 59 PayPal phishing URLs.
 That number doubled within two days and increased more than 630 percent by June 18.

 Common PayPal scams

 Regardless of whether you have one or multiple accounts connected to PayPal, any amount of suspicious activity on your account is going to cause alarm.
 This makes security alerts one of the most common and effective methods of PayPal phishing.
 Consumers, eager to protect themselves, often react emotionally and click on the phishing link to resolve the issue.

 Just as alarming as receiving a PayPal alert that someone is using your account is receiving an alert that someone has made a purchase with your account.
 This common scam involves a PayPal email thanking you for your purchase.
 The below example is a fake payment email alerting the user to a nearly €400 payment made through a victim’s PayPal account.

 Weekends are most popular days for PayPal phishing